wqking/gincu/readme.md

 The match-three is the first step.
 In the future we may add more games as prototypes to the project.
 Though the match three game is not as cool as Candy Crush Saga, it includes most basic stuff and may be a good kick off.

 The project is cross platform.
-I tested it on Windows with MingW and VC, it should work on Linux (though you need to modify CMake files) but I didn't test.
+I tested it on Windows with MingW and VC, and Android as well.
+It should work on Linux, Mac, and iOS, but I didn't test.

 ## Environments and requirements